BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 During WWII, von Neumann made fundamental contributions in the field of fluid dynamics, including the classic flow solution to blast waves now called Taylor–von Neumann–Sedov blast wave after three scientists who devised it independently, and the co-discovery (independently by Yakov Borisovich Zel'dovich and Werner Döring) of the ZND detonation model of explosives.¹
 </blockquote>

-Note the "While not as prolific in physics as he was in mathematics"¹ part here (🙂):
+Note the "While not as prolific in physics as he was in mathematics"¹ part here:
 <blockquote>
 While not as prolific in physics as he was in mathematics, he nevertheless made several other notable contributions.
 His pioneering papers with Subrahmanyan Chandrasekhar on the statistics of a fluctuating gravitational field generated by randomly distributed stars were considered a tour de force.
 In this paper they developed a theory of two-body relaxation and used the Holtsmark distribution to model the dynamics of stellar systems.
 He wrote several other unpublished manuscripts on topics in stellar structure, some of which were included in Chandrasekhar's other works.
 In earlier work led by Oswald Veblen von Neumann helped develop basic ideas involving spinors that would lead to Roger Penrose's twistor theory.
 Much of this was done in seminars conducted at the IAS during the 1930s.
 From this work he wrote a paper with A. H. Taub and Veblen extending the Dirac equation to projective relativity, with a key focus on maintaining invariance with regards to coordinate, spin, and gauge transformations, as a part of early research into potential theories of quantum gravity in the 1930s.¹
 </blockquote>